origamisaturn/KAGP/mkdocs/docs/index.md

 - TODO: WEBSITE
 - FOLDER MARKDOWN

 This ascent program is based on the paper by G. Cherry referenced below.
-A derivation of the version of the ascent algorithm used for this program is provided in the online documentation (ADD HYPERLINK).
+A derivation of the version of the ascent algorithm used for this program is provided in the online documentation (TODO: ADD HYPERLINK).

 ## Requirements